dotnet/docs-maui/docs/fundamentals/data-binding/relative-bindings.md

 ## Bind to an ancestor

 The `FindAncestor` and `FindAncestorBindingContext` relative binding modes are used to bind to parent elements, of a certain type, in the visual tree.
-The `FindAncestor` mode is used to bind to a parent element, which derives from the `Element` type.
+The `FindAncestor` mode is used to bind to a parent element, which derives from the <xref:Microsoft.Maui.Controls.Element> type.
 The `FindAncestorBindingContext` mode is used to bind to the `BindingContext` of a parent element.

 > [!WARNING]
 > The `AncestorType` property must be set to a `Type` when using the `FindAncestor` and `FindAncestorBindingContext` relative binding modes, otherwise a `XamlParseException` is thrown.

-If the `Mode` property isn't explicitly set, setting the `AncestorType` property to a type that derives from `Element` will implicitly set the `Mode` property to `FindAncestor`.
-Similarly, setting the `AncestorType` property to a type that does not derive from `Element` will implicitly set the `Mode` property to `FindAncestorBindingContext`.
+If the `Mode` property isn't explicitly set, setting the `AncestorType` property to a type that derives from <xref:Microsoft.Maui.Controls.Element> will implicitly set the `Mode` property to `FindAncestor`.
+Similarly, setting the `AncestorType` property to a type that does not derive from <xref:Microsoft.Maui.Controls.Element> will implicitly set the `Mode` property to `FindAncestorBindingContext`.

 > [!NOTE]
 > Relative bindings that use the `FindAncestorBindingContext` mode will be reapplied when the `BindingContext` of any ancestors change.